Families may withdraw their children to homeschool at any time of the year.

 PPM131 directs school boards to reply to these written notifications of intent to homeschool with a letter of acknowledgement, based on Appendix C.

 Not all school boards will do this automatically, so if you would like a written response, you may wish to request one specifically.
+Should they delay or refuse, or ask for more information you can file a complaint with the ombudsman Here are the details.

 These letters of acknowledgement can be useful for